Is it possible to make real money as a blogger?

 3. Worked in Popular Niches / Industries

-While I’ve had some success with niche websites, and I’d actually consider my fifth successful blog (the one that I still own) as a niche blog, the majority of my experience is in very popular, very competitive niches and industries.
+While I’ve had some success with niche websites, and I’d actually consider my fifth successful blog (one that I sold in 2018) as a niche blog, the majority of my experience is in very popular, very competitive niches and industries.
 I’ve had blogs on graphic design, photography, travel, and now personal finance.
 All of those topics are extremely competitive and there are hundreds, if not thousands, of active blogs covering similar topics.

 I would much rather spend my time on an industry or niche that has a lot of other bloggers and a large income potential than a very tiny niche with almost no competition, but low potential income.
 That’s just my personal preference, others do very well in small niches.
 And as I mentioned, I have had some success with niche websites and blogs, but it’s a small percentage of my overall business through the years.